 Setting up your own CRM in Google Sheets means you can avoid paying for CRM software (remember: even free programs like HubSpot CRM are often limited and can only be upgraded with paid add-ons).

-Here are some benefits of using a Google Sheets CRM template:
+Here are some key benefits of using a Google Sheets CRM template for small business sales tracking and lead management:

 If you're unfamiliar with Google Sheets, Microsoft Excel, or any other spreadsheet tool, you probably don't understand what terms like "cell" and "function" mean in this context.